 Airborne Wind Energy is now one of the technologies included in Norway's energy strategy.
-The strategy states that selected measures include both support for Norwegian participation in IEA Wind Task 48 – Airborne Wind Energy, and funds for R&D and demonstration, commercialization and scale-up.
+The strategy support Norwegian participation in IEA Wind Task 48 – Airborne Wind Energy, and support funds for R&D and demonstration, commercialization and scale-up.

 Kitemill was asked to contribute

 - We have participated in input meetings and delivered our message in the form of a memo to the board of Strategi21.
 We are pleased that our input has been heard in the final strategy, which will set guidelines for future technological solutions, says Kitemill's CEO, Thomas Hårklau.